cark/clojure-win-cli-wrap/README.md

 ## Compiling
 Run the compile.cmd file to test, then produce both executables.
 ## What's this base64 thing in the code?
 In order to avoid encountering more quotes/doublequotes escaping issues, we're using the -EncodedCommand of powershell.
-This takes a base64 command.
+This takes a base64 encoded command.
 The downside is that this may trigger some anti-virus softwares (though this wasn't reported to me yet).
 ## License
 Copyright (c) Sacha De Vos and contributors.
 All rights reserved.